 Aleksander Grozdanov is a passionate entrepreneur and real life game designer.
 Alek is a co-founder of Dextrophobia Rooms – the first real-life escape games project in Bulgaria.
 In his 5 years of experience in Dextrophobia he was involved in the development of 4 escape games, various interactive projects and installations with focus on experiential marketing and recruitment and dozens of real life games development for needs as team buildings, activations, event organising a social card game with in-build pay-it-forward mechanics.
 Alek’s background is in math and computer science with accent in Game Theory.
 He is also a mentor and lecturer in several local Bulgarian programs and organisations.

 Brivezac is a village located in the Corrèze department in the Limousin region.
 It is on the right bank of the river Dordogne.
 It has a community of 175 inhabitants.
 The church of Saint-Pierre, in the heart of the village, has one of the oldest Roman portals in Limousin.
 The interior of the village is a patchwork of old houses made with stones from the ruins of old buildings and pebbles of the Dordogne.
 The bridge over the Dordogne that crosses Brivezac offers a beautiful point of view between cliffs and fields that border the stream.

-You will live and work in our newly renovated old Barn in Brivezac.
+Our gamifiers worked and lived in our newly renovated old Barn in Brivezac.
 We call it “Homade” – a place for artistic exchange and co-creation; a place for nomads, artists, educators and social actors to play, learn, create and share.
 A place for you and for us, a place to shape our world together!
 See photos of our building adventures and how our last workshop “Subjective Mapping” looked like in there.